FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 * Arrays (both fixed and dynamic) are encoded as the Keccak256 hash of their concatenated encodings
 * Struct values are encoded recursively as hash_struct(value)

-The implementation of `TypedDataHash` for `𝕊` SHALL utilize the `DataEncoder` for encoding each element of the struct based on its type.
+The implementation of `SRC16Encode` for `𝕊` SHALL utilize the `DataEncoder` for encoding each element of the struct based on its type.

 ## Final Message Encoding